od-machine/machine-documentation/docs/source/services/ppm/ppm.rst

 Machine-DB
 ~~~~~~~~~~

-Index of the medical recommendations for the graph.
+Index of the medical recommendations to the graph.

 1. The recommendations are taken from multiple sources, the largest data was taken from the MOH recommendation document